 This Roast Pork Belly might just be the easiest recipe I’ve ever shared.
 Heck, it might also be the tastiest!
-It’s Whole30 and Paleo compliant but is super indulgent.
+It’s Paleo compliant but is super indulgent.

 It’s as simple as popping a slab of pork belly in an oven and roasting it low-and-slow until crispy, juicy and delicious.
 You just need some salt, pepper, and a high-quality slab of belly.
 And a couple of hours of patience or yard work to keep you occupied.